-For the case of $s>0$ we obtain $s+1$ interaction vertices labelled by allowed values of $k_{max}$ \rf{xxxN1N1fsca}.
-Note that form $Q^\smonetwo$ \rf{eqmas00006} does not have a smooth massless limit ($\mas \rightarrow 0$).
-This implies that the interaction of the massive spin $s+\half \geq \frac{3}{2}$ field \rf{minintss1f} does not admit a sensible massless limit when $k_{max} < 2s+1$.
-In other words there are $s$ vertices with $s + 1\leq k_{max} < 2s+1$ which do not have a smooth massless limit and one vertex with $k_{max} = 2s+1$ which has smooth massless limit.
-For example covariant vertex of scalar field with spin-$\frac{3}{2}$ fermionic field which has smooth massless limit takes the form $\LL = \bar\Psi^{AB}\Psi^{AB}\phi$, where $\Psi^{AB}$ is defined in \rf{PsiABdef3-2}.
+For the case of $s>0$, we obtain $s+1$ interaction vertices labelled by allowed values of $k_\max$ in \rf{xxxN1N1fsca}.
+Note that quadratic form $Q^\smonetwo$ \rf{eqmas00006} does not have a smooth massless limit ($\mas \rightarrow 0$).
+This implies that the vertex for the massive spin $s+\half \geq \frac{3}{2}$ fermionic field \rf{minintss1fsca} does not admit a sensible massless limit when $k_\max < 2s+1$.
+In other words, there are $s$ vertices with $s + 1\leq k_\max < 2s+1$ which do not have a smooth massless limit and one vertex with $k_\max = 2s+1$ which has smooth massless limit.
+For example, covariant vertex for one scalar field and two spin-$\frac{3}{2}$ fermionic fields which has smooth massless limit takes the form $\LL = \bar\Psi^{AB}\Psi^{AB}\phi$, where $\Psi^{AB}$ is defined in \rf{PsiABdef3-2}.